Features

 Key features

-Data Catalogue – The data catalogue in FAIRDOM-SEEK includes raw Datasets, Documents, Standard Operating Procedures(SOPs), Models, Publications and Presentations.
-All data are grouped by projects, and associated with the researchers who produced them.
-Documents can be put into collections.
 In order to encourage sharing of data we allow researchers flexibility in the formats they upload and share their data in.
 This means data formats in the FAIRDOM-SEEK catalogue can vary.
 We do offer a set of “best practice” guidelines for researchers who want to make their data available and usable to the widest possible audience.
-Most common formats allow viewing within the browser, without a download, with additional enhanced features for spreadsheets and SBML models.
-Multiple data files can be registered at once by uploading a zip file.
+The sharing policy and permissions for assets can be changed in batch.

 Versioning – All data is stored using versioning, selectable privacy, and static URLs.
 Versioning and privacy settings ensure that you can share your most recent data, with who you choose.
 Static URLs ensure that you can be credited directly for all shared work.
 Individual versions can have their visibility controlled, allowing past versions to be completely hidden if desired.

 Access Control – Data will go through a research lifecycle between collection and publication.
 In a competitive academic environment it is important that the data can be shared with collaborators, and then the wider community at appropriate points within the life-cycle.
 FAIRDOM-SEEK allows users to keep their uploaded data entirely private, to share between individuals, then across entire projects, until eventually making it public upon publication.
+A gatekeeper role can be assigned to manage sharing of a project’s assets.

 People index – FAIRDOM-SEEK contains an index of people where users can browse, or keyword-search, profiles of the projects, groups and people that contribute to the data on the site.
 People can describe their areas of expertise, which allows other users to quickly identify the right people to approach regarding specialist enquiries and collaboration proposals.
 Extra identifying information, such ORCID and affiliation, can be added for each creator, even if they are not registered in FAIRDOM-SEEK.